 One of the important things to getting that lovely crispy chicken is to make sure your oil is hot enough before putting the chicken in.
 The best way to check is by dropping a little bit of crumb in, and if it sizzles, then it is ready.

-This paleo fried chicken recipe is relatively easy to quickly whip up, if you want to see it done visually check out our video below.
-If you like what you seen than make sure you subscribe for more great paleo recipes, guides and much more.
+This paleo fried chicken recipe is relatively easy to quickly whip up if you want to see it done visually check out our video below.
+If you like what you see, then make sure you subscribe for more great paleo recipes, guides and much more.

 Paleo Fried Chicken Recipe

 - 1 cup almond flour

 - First cut the chicken into smaller pieces.
 (2cm/0.8in slices)